DariusCorvus/tree-sitter-language-injection.nvim/README.md

 # tree-sitter-language-injection.nvim

-A NVIM Plugin which applies inline language injections, when a string contains a comment with the language name.
+A NVIM Plugin which applies inline language injections, when a string above contains the name of the language or the string contains a comment with the language name.
+You can configure it with own queries for languages that aren't built in yet.

 ## Features